herbetom/yanic/docs/docs/configuration.md

 2. Database on which the measurement should be stored.
 3. Username to authenticate on InfluxDB
 4. Password to authenticate on InfluxDB.
+5. As an alternative to the password within the config you can als point to a password_file (even with enviroment variables in the file path).
-5. Skip insecure verify for self-signed certificates.
+6. Skip insecure verify for self-signed certificates.
-6. You could set manuelle tags with inserting into a influxdb.
+7. You could set manuelle tags with inserting into a influxdb.

     Useful if you want to identify the yanic instance when you use multiple own on the same influxdb (e.g. multisites).